tsumarios/blog/_posts/2024-07-13-genai4cysec.md

 tags: ai cti dfir
 ---

-As a cybersecurity professional, I have always been fascinated by the potential of leveraging Artificial Intelligence (AI) to enhance our capabilities in both defensive and offensive security tasks.
-This blog post introduces you to the **(Gen)AI4CySec** project, which highlights the practical applications of Generative AI (GenAI) in cybersecurity.
+This blog post introduces you to the (Gen)AI4CySec project, which highlights the practical applications of Generative AI (GenAI) in cybersecurity.
 <!-- readmore -->

 ![cover](https://img.freepik.com/free-photo/person-suffering-from-technology-addiction-cybersickness_23-2151552591.jpg)